zeh/key-action-binder-as3/README.md

 	binder.addGamepadActionBinding("move-left-player-1", GamepadControls.DPAD_LEFT, 0); // 0 = player 1

-You can also check for the index of the player that activated an action (see below).
+Alternatively, you can also check for the index of the player that activated an action during the game loop (examples below).

 ### Evaluating actions